mohammed-adil-moughal/fix_my_life/README.md

-# fix_my_life
+# fix_my_life :sweat_smile:

-The Purpose of This Repository is to Fix My Broken Life
+The Purpose of This Repository is to Fix My Broken Life :doughnut::pensive:

-Create Pull Requests if you feel you need to add something the end goal is to convert this to a npm library for fix-my-life commands
+Create Pull Requests if you feel you need to add something the end goal is to convert this to a npm library for fix-my-life commands:thumbsup:

 Contains commands to get you up and running faster

-1)ZEND PHP set up
+:one:ZEND PHP set up
-2)React Native
+:two:React Native
-3)Linux Quickies
+:three:Linux Quickies